godaddy-wordpress/primer-child-scribbles/readme.txt

 License:           GPL-2.0
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Scribbles is a colorful, fun child theme built using Primer.
+Scribbles is a Primer child theme with a playful and fun mood.

 == Description ==

-Scribbles is a colorful, fun child theme built using Primer.
+Scribbles is a Primer child theme with a playful and fun mood.

 **Languages Supported:**